ITIS-MICROSERVICES-2021/DocumentService/README.md

 #### Running with Visual Studio/Rider

-1. Open `BotService.sln` with your preferred IDE
+1. Open `DocumentService.sln` with your preferred IDE
-2. Set startup project in your build configuration to `BadSmellingBotServiceUsingCSharp.csproj`
+2. Set startup project in your build configuration to `BadSmellingDocumentServiceUsingCSharp.csproj`
 3. Run the solution